Isostichopus fuscus

 Isostichopus fuscus, commonly known as the brown sea cucumber, is a species of sea cucumber in the family Stichopodidae native to the eastern Pacific.
 It was first described to science by German biologist Hubert Ludwig in 1875.

 It has a thick dermis without any spikes, making it an easily edible species and thus it is harvested for export to East Asia, where sea cucumber is popular in some cuisines.
 The fishery is typically conducted in an unsustainable manner, mostly in North and South America, which has caused the populations to decline.
-The brown sea cucumber is classified by the IUCN as Endangered.
+The brown sea cucumber is classified by the IUCN as Critically Endangered.

 Distribution and habitat

 This species is found in the Pacific Coast of Mexico, including the Gulf of California, and down through Central America to South America as far as the northern coast of Peru, as well as in eastern Pacific islands, including the Galápagos.
 They are found in shallow waters, roughly 0 to 40 m deep in rocky reefs, although 3 to 29 m are a preferred range.
 Additionally, reefs with sandy patches seem to be a preferred substrate.
 Within these depths, I. fuscus has been found to predominate areas where high amounts of Ulva sp. are located.
 The species tends to be more active at night as during the daytime they are cryptic and being active would make them more visible to predators.